stephengold/Maud/README.md

 Maud places no limit on the number of checkpoints you can create/undo/redo.
-To help you visualize and navigate your edit history, Maud provides a "History Tool" ("History -> Tool").
+To help you visualize and navigate your edit history, Maud provides a "History Tool" (selected using "History -> Tool").

+The edit history consumes virtual memory.
+To delete the history, select "History -> Clear".

 <a name="links"/>